berkus/berkus.github.com/index.md

 This is a huge undertaking and given that neither Apple nor Microsoft is near achieving it yet, chances are  I won't make it alone either.
 But I have to try anyway.

-One side - the low-level platform, which supports secure, distributed, federated, peer-to-peer systems - is being developed at https://github.com/berkus/metta.
+One side - the low-level platform, which supports secure, distributed, federated, peer-to-peer systems - is being developed at [https://github.com/berkus/metta](https://github.com/berkus/metta).
 It supports an entirely different programming paradigm of component-based composable system, where interfaces between components make it possible to remote parts of the system without ever changing the application itself; and introspection facilities allow to build mashable applications out of existing components without ever needing anything else.
 A fast, portable, peer-to-peer foundation platform.

-Another side - the user-space interaction and social facilities - developed at https://github.com/berkus/metta-grabber.
+Another side - the user-space interaction and social facilities - developed at [https://github.com/berkus/metta-grabber](https://github.com/berkus/metta-grabber).
 The grabber part in the name comes from "Omnia mea mecum porto" - grab, snapshot things I need and forever keep them available to me.
 This is one of the current research topics in the humane part.
 How much data do I need?
 Where do I need it?
 How my life changes if I always can find what I need, wherever I am?
 This project is no less ambitious, but better progress is being made here, since it is a simple application ran on regular off-the-shelf operating systems.

 ### Support or contact

-Ping @berkus if you have any questions or ideas.
+Ping [@berkus](https://github.com/berkus) if you have any questions or ideas.

 Be free!

 <div class="link">
   <ul class="recent">
-  {% for post in site.posts limit: 7 %}
+  {% for post in site.posts limit: 10 %}
     <li><a href="{{ post.url }}">{{ post.title }}</a></li>
   {% endfor %}
   </ul>